ajn123/ajn123.github.io/_tabs/about.md

 order: 4
 ---

+If you want to work on anything together, don't be afraid to reach my me at alexnorton@vt.edu

 Currently, I am a master's student at Virginia Tech studying Computer Science.

 I am interested in software development, machine learning, and AI.